device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 #### Setting up Device42

 We’ll start by preparing Device42 for cloud service integrations.
-Navigate to Tools > Integrations > Cloud Services, and complete the following fields:
+Navigate to **Tools > Integrations > Cloud Services**, and complete the following fields:

 * D42 URL for SaaS apps (the hostname your Device42 instance is accessible on)
 * Company Name